🧡 Skip to main content🔍 Skip to search

 Disable log

-When using separate log file for the Task or when absolutely sure that the Task would not fail, user can choose not to log anything in the main log.
+When using separate log file for the Task or when absolutely sure that the Task would not fail, the user can choose not to log anything in the main log.

 Using Log Manager